 Rivalry mostly does not need therapy.

-Though there’s a good side to having a friendly competition, it shouldn’t have to be the cause of your children’s misunderstanding because of their problematic thoughts and maladaptive behaviors.
+Though there’s a good side to having a friendly competition, it shouldn’t have to be the cause of your children’s misunderstanding because of their problematic thoughts and maladaptive unwanted behaviors.
 You need to ensure that your kids find a way to work as a team.
 Make them understand that resolving issues in a fair manner results in a stronger bond in the family relationship.
 Explain to them the importance of respect.
 Make them feel equally happy.

 When you tend to notice your child’s dishonest behavior, avoid making conclusions.
 Let your child know the importance of telling the truth as well as the consequences associated with telling a lie.
-Make him understand that lying is unhealthy behaviors and it may cause issues in the relationship.
+Make him understand that lying is unhealthy behavior and it may cause issues in the relationship.

+- The Disrespectful Attitude.
+Disrespectful behavior is something that needs extra attention.
 Your child exposes himself to different kinds of people with diverse characters and personalities, and sometimes, he ends up adapting to some of their disrespectful behaviors.
 Never scold or yell at your child about it.
 Teach them the importance of listening and show them the proper behavior of responding to unwanted circumstances.

+- Dealing With Their Bad Behavior.
 There’s a difference between blabber-mouthing an incident and trying to be vigilant.
 When your child keeps quiet about any bad situations, you need to explain to them the importance of trying to respond to the situation positively.
 You need to make sure that your child understands the difference between helping and interfering so he can find the right solution to addressing the current situation.

-Behavior Therapy is an effective form of psychotherapy that focuses on identifying and changing unhelpful behaviors.
+Behavior Therapy is an effective form of psychotherapy that focuses on identifying and changing unhelpful and problematic behaviors.
 It has been found to be especially helpful in managing symptoms of depression in children and in providing them with a better quality of life.

 As a parent, you must contribute to your child’s health and positive behaviors.
 As you venture into the discussion of pediatric counseling regarding behavioral and cognitive therapies, you’ll understand that your child’s overall development depends on you.

-- What is the main goal of behavior therapy?
+What is the main goal of behavior therapy?

-- What are some examples of behavioral therapies?
+What are some examples of behavioral therapies?

-- How do you control a child with behavior problems?
+How do you control a child with behavior problems?

-- What happens in Behaviour therapy?
+What happens in Behaviour therapy?